Christmas and New Year's closings

 • City offices in Santa Fe will be closed today through Friday.
 For New Year’s, offices will be closed Dec.
 31 and Jan.
 1.

-• City offices in Clear Lake Shores will be closed today through Friday and will close at noon Dec.
-31 and remain closed through Jan.
-1.

-• City offices in Friendswood will be closed Thursday and Friday.
+• City offices in Friendswood will be closed today through Friday.
 No trash will be picked up Friday.
 Friday’s trash will be picked up Tuesday.
 For New Year’s, offices will be closed Jan.
 1. Jan.
 1 trash will be picked up Jan.
 5.

-• City offices in Texas City will be closed Thursday, Friday and Jan.
+• City offices in Texas City will be closed today through Friday and Jan.
 1. Trash will not be picked up Friday or Jan.
 1.

-• City offices in Galveston, Bayou Vista, Tiki Island, Hitchcock and La Marque will be closed Thursday, Friday and Jan.
+• City offices in Galveston, Bayou Vista, Tiki Island, Hitchcock and La Marque will be closed today through Friday and Jan.
 1.

 • City offices in Jamaica Beach will be closed Friday and Jan.
 1.